Expert tips to deal with the kids being off school

 The ultimate hack for long car journeys with kids

-Why you should cook less in summer
+Why you should cook less

 Do less cooking.
-Summer is the perfect time to serve raw food.
+Now is the perfect time to serve raw as well as pre-cooked food.
 It’s not only less preparation, it’s also less mess and washing-up afterwards.
 Get kids to help you put together a ploughman’s lunch, with some cheese, and a hunk of bread, an apple.
-You can also try oatcakes, hummus, cold chicken drumsticks, and half baby tomatoes.
+You can also try oatcakes, hummus, chicken drumsticks, and half baby tomatoes.
 Just make sure there’s a good selection of protein, whole carbs and vegetables.
 Kids also love anything they can eat off a stick, so thread some little mozarella balls with baby tomatoes onto a wooden chop stick – or try chunks of strawberries, kiwi and half-grapes.
 In fact, if you cut anything into regular bite-size pieces and arrange them in some sort of order, they look more appetizing for kids.

 Mum Hacks – Time-Saving Tips to Calm the Chaos of Family Life, by Tanith Carey is published by Crimson, price £9.99.